Category Archives: Scottish Royals

 After the Battle of Solway Moss, James V fled to Falkland Palace where he became ill and took to his bed.
 Overcome with grief and shame about the Battle of Solway Moss, James V lost the will to live.
 The news that Marie of Guise had given birth to a daughter on December 8, 1542, did nothing to raise his spirits.
 James V, King of Scots died at Falkland Palace in Fife, Scotland on December 14, 1542, at the age of 30.
 He was buried at Holyrood Abbey alongside his first wife Madeleine and his two sons by Marie of Guise.
 James’ tomb was desecrated in 1544 during the War of the Rough Wooing and his remains were reburied in the Royal Vault at Holyrood Abbey during the reign of Queen Victoria.
 James V was succeeded by his only surviving, legitimate child, six-day-old Mary, Queen of Scots.

-Mary, Queen of Scots, about 12-years-old; Credit – Wikipedia
+Mary, Queen of Scots, about 12 years old; Credit – Wikipedia

-James Hamilton, 2nd Earl of Arran, a great-grandson of James II, King of Scots and the heir to the Scots throne, became Regent.
-The widowed Marie and her infant daughter stayed at Linlithgow Castle until July 1543 when they moved to Stirling Castle.
+James Hamilton, 2nd Earl of Arran, a great-grandson of James II, King of Scots and the heir to the Scots throne, became Regent of Scotland.
+The widowed Marie and her infant daughter Mary, Queen of Scots stayed at Linlithgow Castle until July 1543 when they moved to Stirling Castle.
 On September 9, 1543, Mary was crowned at Stirling Castle.
 After Mary’s coronation, Marie was appointed as the principal member of the Council of Regency.
 She was to assist and advise the Earl of Arran, whose power was greatly reduced.

 Mary, Queen of Scot’s great-uncle King Henry VIII of England tried to force an agreement of marriage between Mary and his six-year-old son the future King Edward VI of England to create a new alliance between England and Scotland.
 Scotland had an alliance with France called the Auld Alliance.
 When Scotland resisted, Henry VIII declared war resulting in an eight-year war known as the Rough Wooing (1543 – 1581).
 Because of the English hostilities, Scotland abandoned the possibility of an English marriage.
 In July 1548, the Scottish Parliament approved Mary’s marriage to François, Dauphin of France, the son and heir of King Henri II of France.
+François became King of France and Mary became Queen of France in 1559 after King Henri II died after suffering a horrible injury in a tournament.

-François, Dauphin of France; Credit – Wikipedia
+François, Dauphin of France, later King François II of France; Credit – Wikipedia

 Marie returned to Scotland via England where she was entertained by King Edward VI of England at Hampton Court Palace and the Palace of Westminster.
 Upon her return to Edinburgh, Scotland, Marie spent the next two years attempting to become the sole regent of Scotland.
 The Earl of Arran, a great-grandson of James II of Scotland, agreed to give up his position as regent on the condition that he would be next in line to the throne of Scotland after Mary, Queen of Scots if she died childless.
 However, the Scottish succession had been secretly promised to France.
-On April 12, 1554, the Earl resigned as regent at Marie was invested as Queen Regent.
+On April 12, 1554, the Earl resigned as regent and Marie was invested as Queen Regent.

-Marie, as regent, was extremely capable and set out to bring justice, peace, and prosperity to her adopted country.
+Marie, as Queen Regent, was extremely capable and set out to bring justice, peace, and prosperity to her adopted country.
 However, she did have to contend with the beginnings of the Protestant Reformation.
 In 1559, John Knox, leader of the Scottish Reformation and the founder of the Presbyterian Church of Scotland, started his fiery sermons, encouraging people to destroy images and desecrate churches.
 Soon, the entire country was on the verge of a civil war and the former regent, the Earl of Arran, sided with the Protestants.
 The Protestants were receiving help from the Protestant Queen Elizabeth I of England who had succeeded to the English throne in 1558.
 The Catholic French gave aid to Marie so she could fortify Leith which was threatened to be besieged by the English.

 When the English invaded Scotland in March 1560, Marie and her entourage moved to Edinburgh Castle which could be better fortified.
 While continuing to fortify Edinburgh Castle, Marie became seriously ill.
-Her mind began to wander and there were some days she could not even speak.
+Her mind began to wander and some days she could not even speak.
 She met with her last council on June 7, 1560.
 On June 11, 1560, 44-year-old Marie died of dropsy (edema).

 St. Margaret’s Chapel, Edinburgh Castle; Photo Credit – By Jonathan Oldenbuck – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=5383510

 Marie’s body was embalmed and placed in a lead coffin.
-It lay in St. Margaret’s Chapel in Edinburgh Castle until March 18, 1561.
+It lay in St. Margaret’s Chapel at Edinburgh Castle until March 18, 1561.
 On that day, the coffin was secretly carried from the castle at midnight and taken to Leith where the coffin was placed on board a ship bound for France.
 Mary, Queen of Scots attended her mother’s funeral at Fécamp in July 1561.
 Marie of Guise was buried at the church in the Convent of Saint-Pierre in Reims where her sister Renée was abbess.
 A marble tomb was erected with a bronze statue of Marie in royal robes, holding a scepter and the rod of justice.
 The tomb was destroyed during the French Revolution.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.